 Speaking of setting targets, here is what you do.
 Aim for the next pivot point support or resistance level.By the way if you’re expecting price to break through at all levels, DREAM ON!
 The only time this miracle happens is when a major economic event or surprise news occurs.
 Whether this news is good news,your guess is as good as mine.
 Let’s take a look at the previous graphic and see where the stops are placed.

 As you can see, the bulls break through at R1.
 In that case you place your stop just below R1 to protect your position from nasty unexpected U-turn.
 Keep vigil over your position and move your stop to see if the pattern continues.

 If you’ve stumbled in here looking to join the forex trade bandwagon, here is what you need to do.
 First, look up Why Forex Trade Is So popular.
 Next, you learn the fundamentals of forex trading by reading Forex Trading Basics – Top To Bottom Part I and Forex Trading Basics – Top to Bottom Part II .

 To be able to interpret what the candlesticks are telling you, You Need To Know Ten Of These Candlestick Patterns . if you want to give your trading skills an edge by relying on pure price action trading/analysis, instead of fancy forex robots and fancy indicators,, get started with What is Price Action Trading?

 However, if you only want to trade once a month and watch your entry rack up huge profits over a stretch of several weeks, consult How to Spot High Probability Trades.
 Dont let me stop you from reading the other posts as well.
 But the suggested posts above are the most important posts to get you started.

-That’s a wrap for “Playing With Pivots ” Pivots can be trade with.
+That’s a wrap for “Playing With Pivots ” Pivots can be fun to trade trade with.
 They help catch profitable trades that the naked eye misses.
 If you place them properly on your chart, you could have yourself a major harvest.